byStander9/RankingNations-web3ver-/README.md

 # RankingNations-web3ver-
-Same project with web3(html, css, js) without using next.js
+Same with RankingNations but using web3(html, css, js) without using next.js